Startups Are a Beauty Contest

 When companies aren’t being valued based on their current revenue, or dividends, or any other “fundamental” metric, then you’re merely speculating that some fool down the line will be willing to pay more than you for the same magic beans you just bought.

-So what’s the solution?
-Perhaps we need investment structures that align incentives better – where investors and founders both succeed only when the business creates actual value.
-But as long as there’s money to be made in the beauty contest, it’s unlikely the game will change.
+If there’s any fix, it’s structures where investors and founders only really win when the business creates actual value.
+But as long as people can make money from the beauty contest itself, the game probably stays the same.